Zusammenfassung

 Hours of Silence

 What follows are hours of waiting.
 Wildlife photography teaches patience like few other activities.
 You sit, you listen, you observe.
-Sometimes hours pass without a single worthwhile encounter.
-And that is the very essence of this work.
+Sometimes hours pass without a single rewarding encounter.
+And that is exactly the essence of this work.

 Around eight o'clock, he emerges from the veil of the misty forest.
-A magnificent twelve-pointer, his antlers still damp with morning dew.
+A massive twelve-pointer, his antlers still damp from the morning dew.
 He pauses.
-Scents the air.
+Scenting.
 Turns his head in my direction – and I hold my breath.

 The Privilege of Invisibility

-In that very moment, when the stag lifts his antlers and the air trembles with his call, time seems to stand still.
+At that exact moment, when the stag raises his antlers and the air trembles with his call, time seems to stand still.